Xesme/php-word-counter/php-wordcounter/README.md

 ##Description:

-A program that counts the frequency of a word used in sentence or a paragraph.
+A program that counts the frequency of a word used in sentence.
 This program was created for the second week independent project at Epicodus in Portland, Oregon.

 ##Specifications: